rafael-santiago/tulip/README.md

 After downloading the correspondent file you need to unzip it into a specific directory.
 Maybe you should create a new directory for doing it.
-However, ``Linux`` and ``FreeBSD`` users should unzip it to the ``local/bin`` directory (or equivalent) and for them any additional action is unnecessary.
+However, ``Linux`` and ``FreeBSD`` users should unzip it to the ``local/bin`` directory (or equivalent) and for them no additional actions are necessary.

 Now, for ``Windows`` users: once the executable unzipped into some place on your computer filesystem, you need to "export" this executable, in order to be able to call this program from everywhere.
 Under ``Windows`` it should be done adding to